Charles Burrell & Sons: 1919 to 1932: AGE and decline

 Sales declined after the war had ended, and these were difficult years for the company.
 The company suffered resulting from the economic situation but also from increased competition from other manufacturers.
 The depression caused many orders for equipment worn out during the war to be cancelled, to compound this there was a glut of secondhand engines which had been produced for war use that were being sold cheaply to Showman and Haulage Contractors, two of the company's key markets.
 For a time the workforce at the St Nicholas Works was reduced to a four-day week.
 In 1919 Burrell joined the formation of the Agricultural & General Engineers (AGE).
 Like many of the companies who joined, this proved to be a disastrous move.
 1923 and 1924 showed an improvement in sales but by this time the writing was on the wall with other technologies coming to the fore.
 On 4 June 1928 the company closed its doors at Thetford for good, with the final engines being built at Leiston by Richard Garrett & Sons.

 The original plans to many of the Burrell engines are held privately by the Palmer family of Haughley in Suffolk through the marriage of Mrs Annie Palmer to Mr Thomas Doran whom with his brother founded Doran Bros of Thetford at Haughley House in Croxton Road, Thetford.

 Around 330 Burrell engines survived into preservation.
+The first Burrell reunion rally took place in 1972 with 30 Burrell engines in the program.